kube-HPC/kube-HPC.github.io/site/learn/Algorithms.md

 ## stop

-Hkube will send this event to your algorithm only if stop request was made by Hkube users.
+HKube will send this event to your algorithm only if stop request was made by HKube users.

 ```hkube-tabs
 # { "hkube": true, "schema": "handle-messages-stop" }